webfactory/slimdump/README.md

 For further explanations have a look at the [Doctrine documentation](http://doctrine-orm.readthedocs.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connecting-using-a-url).

-You can also specify the buffer size with an option.
+You can also specify the buffer size with an optional cli-option.
 Add a suffix (KB, MB or GB) to the value for better readability.

 Example:
-`slimdump --buffer-size 16MB {DSN} {config-file}`
+`slimdump --buffer-size=16MB {DSN} {config-file}`

 ## Configuration
 Configuration is stored in XML format somewhere in your filesystem.
 As a benefit, you could add the configuration to your repository to share a quickstart to your database dump with your coworkers.